 In summary, your options are these:

-Purchase pet insurance for the peace of mind (and I suggest doing it now before they get any older)
+- Purchase pet insurance for peace of mind (and I suggest doing it now before they get any older)

-Start saving an emergency fund on your own for if a major medical problem should happen
+- Start saving an emergency fund on your own if a major medical problem should happen

 Check out our other pet insurance blogs to answer more questions you may have!